Frequently Asked Questions

 Accepted students make an eight-year commitment (see chart below).
 Students are required to attend for six weeks during the summers before 5th-8th grades, and two days per week after school during their 5th-8th grade years.
-Once in high school, Breakthrough students receive ongoing support, including Saturday workshops, ACT test prep, college campus visits, and college admissions support.
+Once in high school, Breakthrough students receive ongoing support, including Saturday workshops, ACT/SAT test prep, college campus visits, and college admissions support.

 (summers before 5th – 8th grade)

 The Breakthrough teachers are talented, diverse college students from top-tier universities around the country.
 They undergo an intensive teacher training program in which they learn to design rigorous, engaging classes and use instructional strategies that teach to the way the brain works!
 They work with professional teachers who have demonstrated effectiveness in the classroom to ensure that students leave the classroom with the skills they need to be successful in the most challenging middle schools, high schools, and colleges.
 Breakthrough students often say the Breakthrough teachers are the most engaging, enthusiastic, and fun teachers they’ve ever worked with!

 6. How much does Breakthrough cost?

 Breakthrough is 100% free for all students!
 This includes all summer and after-school programming, field trips, and support applying to middle and high schools.
 Therefore, we are looking for families with a compelling economic need for a tuition-free program.
 All Breakthrough students meet at least three out of the five following criteria: